-Directives and Staff Rules are usually supported by Administrative Guidance (AG).
-AG may contain written administrative practices, forms and details, which AIIB staff must follow.
-AG is issued by Vice Presidents and other Heads of Department reporting directly to the President.
-AG can be updated and changed as often as needed.
-AG cannot, however, revise, amend or contradict any Policy, Staff Regulation, Staff Rule or Directive.
-In order to ensure the functional integrity of the AIIB, in accordance with the Policy on Public Information, AG is not made public.
+Directives, including the Staff Rules, are often supported by Administrative Guidance (AG).
+An AG may contain written administrative practices, forms and details, which AIIB staff must follow.
+An AG is issued by Vice Presidents and other Heads of Department reporting directly to the President.
+An AG can be updated and changed as often as needed.
+It cannot, however, revise, amend or contradict any Policy, Staff Regulation, Staff Rule or Directive.

-Within the Internal Legal Framework, AIIB has established various legal regulatory mechanisms, to ensure that the regulations and rules of the AIIB are fully observed, and that good governance in accordance with the principles of transparency, openness and accountability is realized.
+Within the Internal Legal Framework, AIIB has established various regulatory mechanisms to ensure that the rules and procedures of AIIB are fully observed, and that good governance in accordance with the principles of transparency, openness, and accountability is realized.
 These mechanisms were established by AIIB’s governing bodies at different levels.
 For instance, the Board of Directors has established an Audit and Risk Committee (comprising Board Officials and external members) in order to review the Bank’s financial statements and accounting, auditing and financial reporting practices, procedures and issues, and to assess the effectiveness of the Bank’s internal control system.
-It has also established a Policy on the Project-affected People’s Mechanism to review complaints relating to compliance with the Bank’s Environment and Social Framework, and a Policy on Prohibited Practices in order to investigate corruption-related complaints in connection with the Bank’s operations.

 In addition, AIIB has established an Administrative Review Procedure to address disputes with its staff in relation to their employment with the Bank.
 It also uses institutional arbitration clauses widely with AIIB’s corporate procurement counterparties.
 With regard to its financing of projects, AIIB includes dispute resolution clauses, and in particular, consents to arbitration as the exclusive means of resolving disputes in its sovereign agreements.